 Our clinical and research excellence would not be possible without the support of our funding partners:

-- Medtronic of Canada supports our research team annually.
+• Medtronic of Canada: Supports our research team annually.

-- Saint John Regional Hospital Foundation We would like to thank the Saint John Regional Hospital Foundation for their generous support for the project ""Elucidating the effects of a prehabilitation program on spinal surgery candidates with cardiac comorbidities: A randomized controlled trial."
+• Saint John Regional Hospital Foundation-Dragon's Den Grant: for our "Elucidating the effects of a prehabilitation program on spinal surgery candidates with cardiac comorbidities: A randomized controlled trial” study.

-- Health Promotion and Research Foundation (Horizon Health Network) operating grant to support the study initiation: Traditional open versus minimally invasive decompression and fusion of the lumbar spine: an objective biomechanical assessment of recovery.
+• Health Promotion and Research Foundation Grant: (Horizon Health Network) operating grant to support initiation of our “Traditional open versus minimally invasive decompression and fusion of the lumbar spine: an objective biomechanical assessment of recovery” study.

-- New Brunswick Health Research Foundation seed operating grant to support the study initiation: Traditional Open Versus Minimally Invasive Decompression and Fusion of the Lumbar Spine: a Prospective Randomized Cohort Study.
+• New Brunswick Health Research Foundation Grant: seed operating grant to support initiation of our “Traditional Open Versus Minimally Invasive Decompression and Fusion of the Lumbar Spine: a Prospective Randomized Cohort Study” study.

-- Health Promotion and Research Foundation Tier I Grant to support successful study completion: Selective Nerve Root Injections can Prevent the Need for Surgery in Patients Suffering from Lumbar Disc Herniations.
+• Health Promotion and Research Foundation Grant: Tier I grant for our “Selective Nerve Root Injections can Prevent the Need for Surgery in Patients Suffering from Lumbar Disc Herniations” study.